-"If sodium levels are not known in major ingredients use at least 80% of sodium coming from sodium chloride.
+&lt;sup>mIf sodium levels are not known in major ingredients, use at least 80% of sodium coming from sodium chloride.

-"The values represent micronutrient supplementation without giving credit for ingredient content.
+&quot;The values represent micronutrient supplementation without accounting for ingredient content.

-°Pelleting and (or) expanding decreases vitamin stability by 10-12% and 15-20% respectively.
-Consult vitamin manufacturer to verify their specific vitamin stability under pelleting conditions so additional fortification can be made as required.
+°Pelleting and (or) expanding decreases vitamin stability by 10-12% and 15-20%, respectively.
+Consult vitamin manufacturer to verify their specific vitamin stability under pelleting conditions, so additional fortification can be made as required.

-pAssuming a typical corn and soybean meal-based diet provides 600 mg of choline per pound.
+PAssuming a typical corn and soybean meal-based diet provides 1,325 mg per kg.

+Section Q

-Section Q PIC® Nutrient Specifications for Prestart Pigs (As-Fed)
+PIC® Nutrient Specifications for Prestart Pigs (As-Fed)